PX4/PX4-Autopilot/apps/nshlib/README.txt

       The maximum length of one command line and of one output line.
       Default: 80

-  * CONFIG_NSH_STACKSIZE
-      The stack size to use when spawning new threads or tasks.
-Such new threads are generated when a command is executed in background or as new TELNET connections are established.

   * CONFIG_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that are permissable.
 Default: 3